tinytips4u/O365/O365-Installation-Guide.md

 ## Step 1: Configuring the installation using the Office Customization tool

-Access the official website for the Office customization tool [here](https://config.office.com/deploymentsettings) Choose the deployment settings as mentioned bellow:
+Access the official website for the office customization tool [here](https://config.office.com/deploymentsettings).<br>
+Choose the deployment settings as mentioned below:<br><br>

+**Architecture:** Let it be the default (64-bit)

+**Office Suites:** Microsoft 365 apps for enterprise

+**Visio:** Visio is a diagramming and vector graphics application.
+If you use it then choose any from the list EXCEPT Visio Plan 2.
+You can skip it if you dont need it.